-Check out these statistics gathered by Zendesk that strongly show customer relationships are the way of the future for company growth and longevity.
+Check out these statistics gathered by Zendesk that strongly show customer relationships are the way of the future for company growth and longevity.27 three percent.

-- The top reason customers leave brands is that they feel unappreciated. - Eighty percent of consumers are more likely to do business with a company if it offers personalized experiences. - Offering high-quality experiences can lower the cost of serving customers by up to thirtythree percent.
+- The top reason customers leave brands is that they feel unappreciated. - Eighty percent of consumers are more likely to do business with a company if it offers personalized experiences. - Offering high-quality experiences can lower the cost of serving customers by up to thirty-